EmmaRawstron/PetWeightGraph/README.md

-Absolutely, I'd be happy to help you create a README for your GitHub repository.
-Here's a basic template that should cover the main points:

-markdown
-Copy code
 # Pet Data Visualization Project

 This project visualizes data from a pet dataset using Python and Plotly.
 The dataset includes information about the pet's ID, species, and weight.
 The visualization includes two subplots showing total weights by species and individual weights by pet ID.